What is Power BI administration?

 There are several tools related to Power BI administration, which are covered in the following table.
 Administrators typically spend most of their time in the Power BI Admin portal and use other tools as necessary.

 |Power BI Admin portal||

 |Office 365 Admin Center||

 |Azure Active Directory (AAD) in the Azure portal||

 |Administrative APIs and SDK||

 We hope this article gave you some quick insights into the job of the Power BI administrator, and the specific roles, tasks, and tools that are involved.
-We recommend the two topics below to deepen your understanding.
+We recommend the follow articles topics to deepen your understanding.

 More questions?
 Try asking the Power BI Community

 We'd love to hear your thoughts.
 Choose the type you'd like to provide: